koji-project/koji/docs/source/server_howto.rst

     # The URL for the file access
     topurl=http://koji-filesystem.example.com/kojifiles

+If the "topurl" setting uses an HTTPS URL with a cert signed by a custom CA, the Koji builder must trust the CA system-wide.

 You may change "workdir", but it may not be the same as KojiDir on the ``kojihub.conf`` file.
 It can be something under KojiDir, just not the same as KojiDir.